 Warning: refitting a tumble dryer drive belt can be extremely difficult.
 They are very strongly tensioned and special tools are often needed to be able to force one back on, especially with a brand new belt.

 Condenser dryer noises

 Condenser tumble dryers have more parts than vented dryers and one which can cause noises is the small pump which pumps condensed water into the condenser drawer.
 If this pump becomes noisy it should be a different noise to the noise of the drum revolving and should continue even when the drum pauses when reversing.

 The condenser pump may run continuously during the cycle, or it may be designed to kick in and out intermittently during the cycle.
 If it develops excessive noise it may need replacing.
+This water pump can develop a loud screeching noise.
 Access may be available from the rear panel but some may need side panels and frontages removing.